 The titles were selected, compiled and annotated by members of the ALSC Quicklists Consulting Committee.

-ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
-With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
-To learn more about ALSC visit www.ala.org/alsc.
+The Association for Library Service to Children is the world's largest organization dedicated to the support and enhancement of library service to children.
+ALSC's network includes more than 4,000 children's and youth librarians, children's literature experts, publishers, education and library school faculty members, and other adults dedicated to creating a better future for children through libraries.